-No one really knows how Genghis Khan died or exactly where he is buried.
+No one knows how Genghis Khan died or exactly where he is buried.
 There are still many rumors as to how he died.
 The most well-known rumor says he died in 1227 from injuries due to a fall from a horse.
 Other sources say he died of malaria, an arrow in the knee, or was murdered while trying to force himself on a Chinese princess.

-Where he is buried is as much a mystery as to how he died.
+Where he is buried is as much a mystery as how he died.
 Genghis Khan took great pains to keep his final resting place a secret.
 According to some legend, his funeral procession slaughtered anyone that came in contact with it.
 Even on this journey to his final resting place, people were killed to ensure silence.

 Folklore says that those involved in the funeral procession rode horses over his grave to conceal it.
 Genghis Khan’s most likely resting place is around the Mongolian mountain called Burkham Khaldun.

 Genghis Khan is an enigmatic historical character.
 There’s no doubt that his conquests were brutal as so many people died, but on the other hand, he also instituted many policies that were very forward-thinking for his time.
 So no matter what you may think about Genghis Khan, one thing for certain is that he was an amazing leader who could rally his army and others behind him.

 At A Bus On A Dusty Road, we talk about travel, life, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.

 We would love to have you be part of our community.
 Sign up for our newsletter to keep up-to-date by clicking here.
 If you have any questions, you can contact me, Anita, by clicking here.

 Listen to our Podcast called Dusty Roads.
 You can find it on all major podcast platforms.
 Try out listening to one of our podcasts by clicking here.